 Campfires, canoeing, hiking and biking in the great outdoors

-Explore Canada’s Rocky Mountains on a 15-day Lonely Planet Experience tour, powered by Intrepid.
+Explore Canada’s Rocky Mountains on a thrilling 15-day adventure.
 Walk the streets of Vancouver, hike the trails of Jasper and Banff, meander along the river in Yoho National Park and soak up the superb alpine scenery.
 Spot native moose and bears and unleash your inner daredevil with a range of potential escapades – mountain biking or river rafting, anyone?
 With a mixture of included activities and optional extras, you get to decide just how active or relaxed you want this adventure to be.
 Jump in feet first and immerse yourself in the beauty of Canada in this outdoor experience.

 Get wild in Jasper National Park, where it’s possible to spot moose, elk, deer, bears and coyotes among the sea of evergreen pine and spruce trees.